shAsh8bit/constellix-ai-scraper/README.md

 # Constellix AI Scraper

-A powerful Opensource LLM-driven web scraping library that lets you query and automate web pages using natural language.
+An open-source web automation and scraping library powered by LLM.
+Interact with and extract data from websites using natural or structured queries — streamline automation without writing complex code.

 ## Installation